Let’s talk about Rest & Recovery

 Massage, active releases technique and osteopathic, chiropathic or kinesiology adjstment.

 I understand that not everyone has the money to pay a massage therapist on a regular basis so why not try a foam roller!
 It’s like having your own massage therapist at home.

-For less than £20 you can buy a cylindrical piece of hard foam that will do the trick. o When it comes to your workouts, here’s the sequence I recommend:
+For about £15 you can buy a cylindrical piece of hard foam that will do the trick. o When it comes to your workouts, here’s the sequence I recommend:

 Here is a sample of different foam rollers…

 Did you know nearly a third of us are sleep deprived, and to the point that insuf cient sleep was a public health epidemic.
 When was the last time you had a full, restful night of sleep?

 While you are snoozing, your body is actually performing a umber of critical functions including:

 We all know that sleep is good.
 And that when we don’t sleep well it can affect everything from what and how to eat, to how we behave and our moods let alone mention working out.

 Sleep is essential for a person’s health and wellbeing, according to the National Sleep Foundation (NSF).
 Yet millions of people do not get enough sleep and many suffer from lack of sleep.
 For example, surveys conducted by the NSF (1999-2004) reveal that at least 40 million Americans suffer from over 70 different sleep disorders and 60 percent of adults report having sleep problems a few nights a week or more.
 Most of those with these problems go undiagnosed and untreated.
 In addition, more than 40 percent of adults experience daytime sleepiness severe enough to interfere with their daily activities at least a few days each month – with 20 percent reporting problem sleepiness a few days a week or more.